COVID-19 sanitation and cleaning businesses: How to keep your business safe from risks

 Put the right insurance coverage in place

-The best way to protect your cleaning business is purchasing insurance policies to cover all the scenarios we’ve illustrated.
+The best way to protect your cleaning or sanitization business is purchasing insurance policies to cover all the scenarios we’ve illustrated.

 Consider these policies for your cleaning business.